 In this video, I wanted to go through a great little tweak that you can do to the push up in order to target the rotator cuff better.

-This push up tweak involves utilizing the mini band.
+This push up tweak involves utilizing a mini resistance band.

 A Push Up Tweak to Rehab the Rotator Cuff